JMNetwalker/MonGeoAzure/README.md

 # MonGeoAzure

 This tool was developed, as an example, for monitoring any geo-replicated database(s) and server(s) in Azure SQL Database.
-Every time that you executed this PowerShell command you will have a JSON file in the following format:
+Every time that you executed this PowerShell command you will have a JSON file in the following format for every server, database, query for user database (or query master database) and YYYYMMDDHHNNSS.

     servername.database.windows.net_databasename_YYYYMMDDHHNNSS_title_of_query.json